federicosia/ADC-UNISA-2021/README.md

 ## Introduction

-This software simulates the Git protocol on a P2P network using **distributed hash tables** (*DHT*).
+This software simulates the Git protocol on a P2P network using **distributed hash table** (*DHT*).

 Each **peer** has one or more local *repositories* where it can store files dedicated to one or more projects.

 Each **peer** can *push* its work remotely and store a **local repository** remotely, more precisely store the repository in a **DHT**.

-Each **peer** has a **DHT** where it can store its work.
 A DHT is composed of *pairs*, each pair is composed by a *key*, in this case the name of the repository, which refers to a *value*, in this case the repository object shared by the peer.
-A peer in the network can download a repository of another peer's DHT by simply *pulling* its work by typing the repository name.
+A peer in the network can download a repository of another peer by simply *pull* its work by typing the repository name.

 <br>